alcalyn/phax-bundle/Phax/CoreBundle/Resources/doc/1_createPhaxController.md

 ### What is a phax controller ?

-A phax controller is, like symfony do, a class/method identified as this:
+A phax controller is, like symfony do, a class which contains methods.

-    controller/action

-- _controller_ is the name of your class, following symfony standards (XxxController)
-- _action_ is the name of your method, following symfony standards (doSomethingAction)
+    CommentController::addAction

+Phax follows symfony naming conventions for controller and action name.

 #### Server-side

 A phax controller...

-- is a symfony service.
+- is a symfony controller registered as a service.
-- contains actions such as symfony action's.
+- contains actions.

 #### Client-side

 A phax controller...

-- contains callbacks for actions which need post processing in javascript, named `doSomethingReaction`.
+- contains callbacks for actions which need post processing in javascript.

 ## Create a phax controller

-For example, we start from the point that you have a comment system, and you want that users can send a comment asyncronously.
+For example, we start from the point that you have a comment system, and you want that users can send a comment asynchronously.

 ### Create a controller